Libertyville High School: Athletics

 Libertyville competes in the North Suburban Conference.
 Libertyville is also a member of the Illinois High School Association (IHSA), which sponsors State Championship Tournaments in most sports.
 Its mascot is the Wildcat.
 In 2005 Libertyville put in a modern FieldTurf field, along with new speakers.

 The school sponsors interscholastic sports teams for boys and girls in basketball, bowling, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
 Boys may compete in baseball, football, and wrestling.
 Girls may compete in cheerleading and softball.
 While not sponsored by the IHSA, the school also sponsors teams for men and women in lacrosse, as well as teams for women in poms.

-The football team won the IHSA state championship in 2004 and was runner-up in (2003, 2015).
+The football team won the IHSA state championship in 2004.
 In October 2010, the LHS varsity team became the third squad in the country to wear pink jerseys to raise breast cancer awareness.
 The team's head coach, Randy Kuceyeski, stated,"They [the team] understand that the color of our jerseys will not affect the outcome of the game.
 They also understand that by raising funds and awareness, that might in fact change the outcome of someone's life, which is a lot more important."

-Additionally, the football team has made appearances in the Final Four in 1993 and 2014.

 The girls' soccer team has won two IHSA state titles (1991, 2001).
-The boys' soccer team has won one IHSA state title (2015) and placed 2nd in the IHSA State championship in the 2010 season.
-Also in the 2010 season, they won the Pepsi Showdown led by two time All-Stater, Marshall Hollingsworth.
+The boys' soccer team has won one IHSA state title (2015).

-The Libertyville High School Varsity Cheerleading took 2nd place in the Co-Ed Division in the IHSA State Competition in 2011.

-LHS's boys lacrosse team made it to the state final in 2004, losing to Loyola Academy.
-The team is a powerhouse in the state of Illinois, appearing in multiple state final fours.

-LHS's wrestling program appeared in the 2008 Dual Team State Finals, taking fourth.
-This performance was the capstone on a run of 19 regional championships in 20 years with Team State appearances in 2002, 2005, and 2008.

-LHS's baseball team took 2nd place in the IHSA State Championship in 1976 with a record of 30–4.

-LHS's baseball team took 2nd place in the IHSA State Championship in 2013.
-They finished the season with a 27-11-1 record.